opentrng/ptrng/README.md

 ### HDL simulator

-You can perform VHDL simulation for **OpenTRNG** using Mentor QuestaSim (Modelsim).
-Ensure that the `vsimk` command is accessible in your  path.
-We have plans to incorporate GHDL support in the upcoming updates.
+You can perform VHDL simulation for **OpenTRNG** blocks using [GHDL](https://github.com/ghdl/ghdl) or other various simulators such as QuestaSim.
+Ensure that the `ghdl` command (or other simulator command) is accessible in your path.
+Testbenches for verification are written in python with [cocotb](https://www.cocotb.org).
+The generated waves (`vcd` files) can be displayed with [GTKWave](https://sourceforge.net/projects/gtkwave).

-# 1. Emulate noisy ring oscillators
+# Emulate noisy ring oscillators

 The emulator has the capability to produce time series data for ring oscillators (RO), incorporating phase noise.
 Each consecutive value represents the absolute timing of the rising edge of the RO signal.
 The phase noise encompasses both thermal (white) and flicker noise (colored).

 As instance, to produce 10,000,000 cycles of a ring oscillator operating at a frequency of 500MHz, execute the following command:

 ```
-$ python emulator/timeseries.py 10e6 500e6 data/ro.txt
+$ python emulator/ro.py 10e6 500e6 data/ro.txt
 ```

 Here is an example of the generated file, each line represents a RO period in femtosecond (fs):